 The team of volunteers at the Rotary Shop Penzance received a call informing them that a regular visitor to the shop, Michaela Holden (84), had passed away and that she had bequeathed the greater part of the contents of her large two-bedroom Penzance flat to the Rotary Shop.

-Michaela Holden and her husband Allen moved to Bosavern Farm, St. Just in West Cornwall at the start of the 1990s.
-Allen Holden had been radio station manager at BBC Radio Manchester and subsequently at BBC Radio London and in 1992 became a director of Pirate FM.
+Michaela Holden and her husband Allen moved to Bosavern Farm, St Just, at the start of the 1990s.
+Allen Holden had been radio station manager at BBC Radio Manchester and later BBC Radio London, and in 1992 became a director of Pirate FM.

-In 2005, following the death of her husband, Michaela moved from St. Just into Penzance, purchasing a newly built flat overlooking the sea.
-She became a regular attendee at local auctions and at charity shops including the Rotary Shop after it opened in 2014.
-Over the years she amassed a huge collection of small antiques and vintage items including silver, jewellery, treen, studio pottery, glassware, books and other items.
+In 2005, following the death of her husband, Michaela moved into Penzance, purchasing a newly built flat overlooking the sea.
+She became a regular attendee at local auctions and at charity shops — including the Rotary Shop after it opened in 2014.
+Over the years she amassed a huge collection of small antiques and vintage items including silver, jewellery, treen, studio pottery, glassware, books and more.

 Mrs Holden was especially aware that the funds raised by the Rotary Shop are used exclusively to support local causes and to benefit local families.

-Amongst the thousands of items amassed in the collection, one item, a small hand-made playing card by Stanhope Forbes was spotted.
-The trustees of the Rotary Shop of Penzance agreed that it would be a fitting tribute to Mrs Holden’s generosity and highly appropriate if the playing card were to be given a permanent home at the Penlee House Gallery & Museum.
+Amongst the thousands of items in her collection, one stood out: a small hand‑made playing card by Stanhope Forbes.
+The trustees of the Rotary Shop agreed it would be a fitting tribute to Michaela’s generosity for the card to be given a permanent home at Penlee House Gallery & Museum.

-The card depicts the King of Clubs on one side and carries a hand-written message signed by Stanhope Forbes on the reverse.
-Sent to Mr Millett of Bellevue, Newlyn, the message politely declines an invitation that one imagines may well have been to an evening of card playing.
-The message reads “Dear Mr Millett.
+The card depicts the King of Clubs on one side and carries a handwritten message on the reverse, signed by Stanhope Forbes.
+Sent to Mr Millett of Bellevue, Newlyn, the message politely declines an invitation — likely to an evening of card playing.
+It reads: “Dear Mr Millett.
 Regret that I cannot accept your invitation for tomorrow night being engaged over here.
-Yours sincerely Stanhope Forbes”
+Yours sincerely Stanhope Forbes.”

-Over £30,000 was raised from this bequest with money being distributed to local food banks, to community welfare groups and, via schools to many local families encountering severe hardship.
+In total, over £30,000 was raised from Michaela’s bequest.
+The funds have been distributed to local food banks, community welfare groups, and — via local schools — to families experiencing severe hardship.

 Contact Jonathan Symons about this page:back The Rotary Shop raises essential funds to support Penzance Rotary’s work in the community—providing grants to local groups, welfare organisations, and helping to relieve hardship for those in need.
 Charity Commission Number 1194977.